mosamadeeb/ChatDB/README.md

 - MySQL and MariaDB (using `mysqlclient`)
 - Microsoft SQL Server (using `pyodbc`)

-Currently supported vector stores:
-- Pinecone

-**If your database, DB API, or vector store are not here, feel free to open a feature request.
+**If your database or DB API are not here, feel free to open a feature request.
 Contributions are also very welcome!**

 ## Building
 If you want to build and test locally: